rustfoundation/safety-critical-rust-coding-guidelines/docs/bibliography.md

 # Whether broken URLs should fail the build
 bibliography_fail_on_broken = True

-# Whether duplicate URLs should fail the build
+# Whether inconsistent duplicate URLs should fail the build
+# (same URL with different citation keys or descriptions)
-bibliography_fail_on_duplicates = True
+bibliography_fail_on_inconsistent = True
 ```

 ### Build Commands